International Medical School, University of Milan

 The International Medical School (IMS) of the faculty of medicine of the University of Milan is a public English-language medical school located primarily in Milan and neighboring Segrate, Italy, with other teaching clinics in the Milan metropolitan area.
 The school is officially recognized on the United Nations World Directory of Medical Schools.

 It is consistently ranked as one of the top 100 medical schools in the world.
+According to the global rankings of the USNWR in 2025, the University of Milan ranked 15th in the world in Gastroenterology and Hepatology, 43rd in Oncology, 53rd in Surgery, Pharmacology and Toxicology, 54th in Clinical medicine, 64th in Radiology, Nuclear medicine and Medical imaging, 68th in Cardiology and Cardiovascular systems, 77th in Infectious diseases, 78th in Endocrinology and Metabolism, 80th in Neuroscience and Behavioural sciences, and 98th in Immunology.
+In 2025 the University of Milan ranked 1st in Italy and 80th in the world in the field of Medicine according to the QS World University Rankings.

-Its mission is to "provide graduates with both a solid, up-to-date scientific understanding of medicine, and a deep appreciation of the human and social complexities associated with health and disease.”
+The school's mission is to "provide graduates with both a solid, up-to-date scientific understanding of medicine, and a deep appreciation of the human and social complexities associated with health and disease.”

 History

 The course was founded in 2010 as "MiMed" in Humanitas Hospital, as a combined effort of the University of Milan and the hospital.
 In 2014 the hospital opened its own private course, thus the university renamed the course as "International Medical School" and relocated it in L.I.T.A.
 (Laboratorio Interdisciplinare Tecnologie Avanzate) building in Segrate.